Can I tell you one of the most common misconceptions in SEO?

-- How to track link clicks from social profiles
+- How to track links from social profiles

 The easiest way to track social media backlinks is with UTM parameters and Google Analytics.
 For example, if you used the following links on LinkedIn profile…